RexStrider/LIRI_Bot/README.md

    * There should be a way to get a bands in town api key, however when I travel to the link <https://manager.bandsintown.com/bandsintown-api> I get redirected to <https://manager.bandsintown.com/manage/pages>, even when I'm logged in.
 Just use the the key 'codingbootcamp'

+### Running LIRI BOT

+* There are several commands that LIRI understands

+    1. concert-this <name of band>

+        * runs a query on the Bands in Town API using the name of the band

+        * returns the name of the venue, the venue location, and the date of the concert for several concerts that the band is playing at

+    2. movie-this <name of movie>

+        * runs a query on the OMDB API using the name of the movie

+        * returns the following information;

+             ```
+                * Title of the movie.
+                * Year the movie came out.
+                * IMDB Rating of the movie.
+                * Rotten Tomatoes Rating of the movie.
+                * Country where the movie was produced.
+                * Language of the movie.
+                * Plot of the movie.
+                * Actors in the movie.
+            ```

+    3. spotify-this-song <name of song>

+        * runs a query on the Spotify API using the name of a song

+        * returns the Artists name, songs name, preview link, and albums name for several songs.
+Sometimes Spotify provides covers to the song, sometimes it provides the actual song, sometimes it provides songs with similar names.

+    4. do-what-it-says

+        * runs a query using the information stored in the random.txt file

+* LIRI is basically a script run through node, so all commands must be run in the following way,

+    * node liri <command> <query>